Chronic Pain and Language: A Topic Modelling Approach to Personal Pain Descriptions: Topic Modelling

 The models we apply are LDA, NMF, SeaNMF, and CluWords with pre-trained word-embeddings of both FastText \citep{mikolov2017advances} and BERT \citep{devlin2018bert}.
-The first two are applied as baselines, and are expected to underperform in the setting of short-texts.
-The remainder are applied in order to understand the gain in the two different types of approaches, in this case, internal and external semantic vocabulary representations, respectively.
-We define $k = $ 12 topics as the ideal number of topics to extract from the collection, based on the design of the interview, which includes at least 7 different aspects of the experience, and because it is known that a few patients extended their descriptions beyond these aspects.
+LDA and NMF are baselines, and are expected to under-perform in the setting of short-texts.
+The others are applied in order to understand the gain in the two different types of approaches, in this case, internal and external semantic vocabulary representations, respectively.
+We define $k = $ 12 as the ideal number of topics to extract from the collection, based on the design of the interview, which includes at least 7 different aspects of the experience, and because it is known that a few patients extended their descriptions beyond these aspects.
 Previous experiments empirically validated this decision.